mattalajas/COMPSCI715/README.md

 python CNNRNN/CNNRNN_GRU.py
 ```

-After training, use the same hyperparameters to retrieve the model and evaluate using the script:
+After training, use the same hyperparameters to retrieve the model, evaluate, and create the result CSVs using the script:

 ```
 python CNNRNN/EvalCNNRNN_GRU.py